Pro-Bandey/WebGator/README.md

 <p  style="align:left;">
-A simple Chrome extension that provides a floating navigation bar with **Back**, **Forward**, and **Reload** **Home** buttons.
+A simple Chrome extension that provides a floating navigation bar with **Back**, **Forward**,  **Reload**, **Home**, and **Close** buttons.
 The navigation bar appears when the user's mouse hovers near the top of the page.
 It's a great tool to easily navigate between pages without having to use the browser's built-in navigation buttons.
 </p>